Amulyapriyaeamani/flowpay-fraud-risk-sql-analysis/docs/07_data_validation.md

 Refund data is consistent with transaction records.
 No financial inconsistencies such as over-refunding, duplicate refunds, or refunds on failed transactions were identified.

 This confirms that the dataset is reliable for further payment and fraud analysis.

+---

+# Step 7 — Fraud Rate Sanity Check

+This step calculates the overall fraud rate of the platform to ensure that the dataset reflects realistic fintech risk patterns.

+## Fraud Rate Calculation

+Fraud rate is defined as:

+**Fraud Rate = Fraudulent Transactions / Total Transactions**

+## Result

+- **Total transactions:** 999,996
+- **Fraudulent transactions:** 17,464
+- **Fraud rate:** 1.75%

+## Interpretation

+The observed fraud rate falls within realistic fintech industry benchmarks, which typically range between 1% and 5%.

+A fraud rate of 1.75% suggests that the dataset represents a plausible payment platform environment with manageable fraud exposure.

+This confirms that the dataset is suitable for further fraud analysis and investigation.

+---

+# Conclusion of Data Validation Phase

+Data validation checks were performed across:
+- Table relationships
+- Duplicate records
+- Transaction value integrity
+- Device data quality
+- Fraud data consistency
+- Refund consistency
+- Platform fraud rate sanity check

+All validations indicate that the dataset is structurally sound and suitable for analytical investigation.